arc-language/parser/README.md

 func (s *BaseArcParserListener) ExitVectorLiteral(ctx *VectorLiteralContext)
     ExitVectorLiteral is called when production vectorLiteral is exited.

-func (s *BaseArcParserListener) ExitVectorLiteralExpr(ctx *VectorLiteralExprContext)
-    ExitVectorLiteralExpr is called when production VectorLiteralExpr is exited.

 func (s *BaseArcParserListener) ExitVectorType(ctx *VectorTypeContext)
-    ExitVectorType is called when production VectorType is exited.
+    ExitVectorType is called when production vectorType is exited.

 func (s *BaseArcParserListener) VisitErrorNode(node antlr.ErrorNode)
     VisitErrorNode is called when an error node is visited.